thisnewbie/TDC/README.md

 # TDC
-The decentralized citizen "Idead lies be the owner of your data"
+The decentralized citizen "Own your data, don't let people with automation"